 Firstly, the respondent must be motivated to click on the survey URL by introduction, banner on websites or email.
 When the respondent clicks on the survey URL they must then be motivated to fill out the survey.
 This is done by creating a good introduction to a survey.
-Using the title of the survey and short introduction we present survey background and framework and at the same time prepare the respondents for answering a survey.
+Using the title of the survey and short introduction we present the survey background and framework and at the same time prepare the respondents for answering a survey.
 We must be careful that the introduction is really good and will be able to convince respondents into filling out this survey.

 The introduction must be short and must at the same time include the following information:

-- Purpose of the research: the purpose of the introduction is to understandably present purpose of the research to respondents.
+- Purpose of the research: the purpose of the introduction is to understandably present the purpose of the research to respondents.

 - Specify the content of the questionnaire: it is necessary to describe what is the theme of the questionnaire.

 - Why are the respondent’s responses important: if you convince respondents that their answers matter to this research, they will be more motivated.

 - How results will be used and what influence will they have: inform respondents for what purposes will the results be used – for study, research – and define the purpose of the data.